 * Bhastrika Pranayama

 To begin teaching your Yoga students Bhastrika Pranayama, ask them sit in an easy, crossed-legged position on their mats.
 If some of your students have tight hips, they may want to place a folded blanket underneath them for additional support.
-Begin by demonstrating three to five Bhastrika Pranayams to your Yoga class.
+Begin by demonstrating three to five rounds of Bhastrika Pranayama to your Yoga class.
 Each inhale should fill the chest cavity completely, and each exhale should empty the lungs completely.
 By slightly closing the back of the throat and apply moderate force to each inhale and exhale, their inner fire or agni will grow much stronger in only a few minutes time.
 Practice Bhastrika Pranayama for three to five minutes with your students before proceeding to the asana or meditation part of your Yoga class.

 © Copyright – Virginia Iversen / Aura Wellness Center – Publications Division